-My mom and grandma make these dishes for Christmas every year.
+My mom and grandma make these Hungarian Christmas Recipes for Christmas every year.

 Since I moved to Budapest and have my own family now (a husband and two kids), I want to carry on with these culinary traditions.
 I often helped my mom in the kitchen and learnt the ins and outs of tasty Hungarian cooking.

 On this page I share my favorite Christmas recipes.
 I hope you’ll enjoy making them as much as I do.